The use of microdata for firm-level analysis of preference tariff utilisation in the UK: technical report

 There are pros and cons of using administrative data for analysis, and there are also challenges involved (see Hand (2018) and Künn (2015) for a discussion of some of those issues).
 Access to administrative data usually requires special permission granted by official bodies.
 These data are not restricted by sample size and usually have population or near-population coverage.

 Hence, they allow us to build a representative picture of an economy or of the entities in the economy (for example, businesses and individuals).
 However, administrative data are also subject to human errors or misreporting.
 Quite often, these errors are not easily identified, and it is very difficult to verify the accuracy of administrative data.
-The Rotterdam Effect (which we are about to discuss) is an example of misreporting that affects official statistics.

 Challenge 1: The Rotterdam effect (or the transhipment effect)